el-bart/external_3d_prints/stacking_screw_and_tool_boxes/box/config/README.md

 * if parts of the print remain on bed use acetone to dissolve and clean these off
 * [PET-G chemical resistance datasheet](http://kmac-plastics.net/data/chemical/petg-chemical.htm)
 * absorbs moisture from the air, that breaks print quality and strength - address:
-  - dry in oven in 50-60*C when unpacked (even new one!) for a couple of hours
+  - dry in oven in 50-60[C] when unpacked (even new one!) for a couple of hours
   - keep in a moisture-absorbing box at all times (also during printing)

+## TPU

+* 1kg of TPU is 335.1m of 1.75mm filament (i.e. 1m is 2.98g)
+* very hygroscopic - dry well before usage
+* printing slow is the key!
+* sticks all too well to PEI sheets
+* stringy
+* be careful with retraction settings (may clog extruder, especially if it's open-end style)
+* use a bit of adhesives (eg.: Dimafix) when printing small elements on glass/mirror (larger objects may all stick too well!)

 ## ABS

 don't.
 toxic fumes.

+* resistsl around 110[C] after printed
+* becomes brittle under long UV light exposure

+## ASA

+* alternative to ABS - very similar properties
+* UV resistant

 ## PC